-The Holly Private Hospital offers a comprehensive and personalised breast care service covering all aspects of care from diagnosis and treatment to aftercare and support services.
+The Holly Private Hospital offers a friendly and comprehensive breast care service.
+We can care for you from assessment, diagnosis and treatment through to aftercare and support services.

-We also offer 'rapid access' consultations to minimise waiting and worrying, offering a physical examination and assessment with the Consultant and same day diagnostic tests within the one location.
+We also offer ‘rapid access’ consultations to minimise waiting and worrying, offering a physical examination and assessment with the Consultant and same day diagnostic tests under one roof.

 What to check: